Nadia Abdul Bari

-I am qualified at degree level holding a BSc in Counselling, and currently working only with adult clients.
-I am also currently completing my masters in Psychology.
+I am qualified at degree level holding a BSc in Counselling, and an MSc in Psychology.
+Currently working only with adult clients 16 and over.
 I have completed a short course in Introductory lectures in Psychoanalysis and am now continuing with the foundation course at the Institute of Psychoanalysis.
 Furthermore I am trained to work with children and young people having completed several training workshops with a children's mental health charity, Place2Be.

 I began my career in counselling working within the NHS in an Accidents and Emergency department with psychiatric patients presenting with acute mental health problems.
 Although seeing patients in A&E was a major part of my role, I also worked with rehabilitating patients in the wards with severe long-term mental health problems.

 Within the NHS, I have moved from the psychiatric team to now work for a primary care IAPT service that specialises in adult mental health.
 I am based in a clinic where patients are referred to via the IAPT system.

 During my training I have worked with palliative patients in a hospice where I provided emotional counselling support for the patients.
 As part of this, I also volunteered for a bereavement service working with clients who had lost or were losing a close family member.